pablo-aviles-prieto/Hotel-management-dashboard-backend/readme.md

 ## 💻 Take a look

-To the dashboard frontend that feeds from this REST API [https://pablo-aviles-prieto.github.io/Hotel-management-dashboard-frontend/](https://pablo-aviles-prieto.github.io/Hotel-management-dashboard-frontend/)
+Watch out the dashboard frontend that feeds from this REST API [https://pablo-aviles-prieto.github.io/Hotel-management-dashboard-frontend/](https://pablo-aviles-prieto.github.io/Hotel-management-dashboard-frontend/)